-On February 25, 2022, Agway Energy Services LLC ("Agway") filed a Petition for Declaratory Ruling and Corrective Action Plan Concerning Failure of Central Hudson Gas and Electric Corporation to provide accurate Electronic Data Interchange information or provide accurate client bills ("Petition").
+On February 25, 2022, Agway filed a Petition for Declaratory Ruling and Corrective Action Plan Concerning Failure of Central Hudson Gas and Electric Corporation to provide accurate Electronic Data Interchange information or provide accurate client bills ("Petition").
 Agway is a licensed Energy Service Company that supplies energy for approximately 1,035 customers in Central Hudson's service territory.
 The Petition alleges impacts to Agway's business related to Central Hudson's billing system transition and alleges violations of the Uniform Billing Practices ("UBP") and that Central Hudson breached the Billing Services Agreement ("BSA").
-Agway requests that the Commission investigate these issues, declare violations, order that Central Hudson resolve these violations in a timely manner, appoint an independent monitor to oversee the resolution, disgorge incurred fees, and award compensatory damages.
+Agway requested that the PSC investigate these issues, declare violations, order that Central Hudson resolve these violations in a timely manner, appoint an independent monitor to oversee the resolution, disgorge incurred fees, and award compensatory damages.

-On March 18, 2022, Central Hudson filed its Verified Motion to Dismiss and, in the Alternative, Opposition to the Petition of Agway for a Declaratory Ruling ("Motion").
-The Motion argues that the Petition should be dismissed because it is not a proper Petition for Declaratory Ruling and because it fails to seek a Commission interpretation to a statute or rule and is deficient because it fails to allege a specific violation of either the UBP or BSA.
-Central Hudson's Motion also argues that it is improper for Agway to seek compensatory damages as damages are limited pursuant to the BSA and outside of the Commission's jurisdiction to provide.
-Central Hudson cannot predict the outcome of this proceeding at this time.
+On March 18, 2022, Central Hudson filed its Verified Motion to Dismiss and Opposition to the Petition of Agway for a Declaratory Ruling ("Motion").
+The Motion argues that the Petition should be dismissed because it is not a proper Petition for Declaratory Ruling because it fails to seek a PSC interpretation to a statute or rule and is deficient because it fails to allege a specific violation of either the UBP or BSA.
+Central Hudson's Motion also argues that it is improper for Agway to seek compensatory damages as damages are limited pursuant to the BSA and outside of the PSC's jurisdiction to provide.
+Agway has submitted a filing requesting to enter mediation on this matter, including recurring meetings with both parties and Department of Public Service ("DPS") Staff.
+On June 24, 2022 the Company entered mediation with Agway.